iamfelipepaiva/RESTful-API/readme.md

 ## Class diagram
-Below goes the class diagram of the project.
+Below is the class diagram of the project.

 ## Class diagram
 Segue abaixo o diagrama de classes do projeto.